mohamedahmadianzade/coinHavenSubmission/README.md

 2- start grpc server which listen on port 5004. it need to set redis,mongo and redis stream information in .env file.

 2-1 start grpc client which listen on port 3002.it just need to set grp information on .env file.

+3- start graphql server which listen on port 3010. it does not any configuration and for testing, queries are available on readme file and can be tested via apolo playground at addresss http://localhost:3010/graphql